barvian/thesis/paper.md

 #### Positive Psychology

-Positive psychology is a semi-structured treatment for depression and anxiety that tries to shift patient’s focus towards positive emotions and personal strengths.
+Positive psychology is a semi-structured treatment for depression and anxiety that tries to shift patients' focus towards positive emotions and personal strengths.
 Techniques can include daily exercises that emphasize positive experiences or structured journals to record such episodes of wellbeing.
 Positive psychology was designed as a complement to more comprehensive methods, like CBT, not a freestanding alternative in its own right.
 That being said, studies show that positive psychology (also called Well-Being Therapy) paired with CBT can be more effective at preventing relapse in GAD patients than CBT alone {% include c.html r=1 %}.

 ### iOS Design